proactis-documentation/documentation-source/docs/p2p/customtab.md

 # Licence File

 In order to display a custom tab you will first need a licence file which includes the name of the tab.
-In the example below the tab will be called Bookings and will only be visible to users with the MAY_BOOK_RESOURCES user role.

 ![alt text](../img/p2p/customtab/licencefile.bmp "Licence File")